salfter/btcnotes/README.md

 https://bitcointalk.org/index.php?topic=92969.0

 It produces notes in ten denominations: 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 50,
-and 100 BTC.
+and 100 mBTC.
 Each is printed in its own distinctive color.
 Adding more denominations is a simple matter of generating a differently-colored note (or reusing one of the existing colors) and adding a couple of lines to the main shell script.